George Rappleyea: Post-WWII conspiracy

 In 1946, he became Treasurer of Marsallis Construction Company in New Orleans.
-One of the leaders of the company was Claude Eatherly a pilot who claimed to be instrumental in dropping the atomic bomb on Japan.
+One of the leaders of the company was Claude Eatherly, a pilot who claimed to have been instrumental in dropping the atomic bomb on Japan.
 They were accumulating weapons including guns, ammunition, landing ships, tanks, planes and even a cache of atomic weapons which were stored in Gulfport, Mississippi.
 This was a secret operation that was later divulged in a book by some of the pilots to be a CIA backed operation to destabilize the government of Cuba.
 These activities were detailed in the 1964 book "The Hiroshima Pilot" by William Bradford Huie.

 On March 2, 1947, Rappleyea was arrested in New Orleans with others for conspiracy to violate the National Firearms Act as Secretary Treasurer of Marsallis Construction Company.
 On March 31, 1948, he pleaded guilty in Biloxi, Mississippi Federal Court to conspiracy to ship arms and ammunition to British Honduras.
 He received a one-year sentence.
 On April 24, 1948, he started his sentence in the Federal Correctional Institution at Texarkana, Texas.